frankligy/pan_cancer_intracellular_antigen_atlas/notes/Yarmarkovich_Lab_instructions.md

 ## Step 4: Generate final tabular output from Tesorai result

-You are more than welcome to write your own code to tease apart the tesorai result at this point.
-I do have some post-hoc script that I normally run to conduct simple QC, separate different classes of antigens, and report a series of statistics.
-If you opt in doing the latter, you shall follow this section.
+**Note: This section is more for myself, I don't expect you to use the following code, instead, please contact Ritchlynn, Xinya or Aman on how to do the post-hoc analysis, mainly how to dissect differnet types of antigens, and how to conduct binding predictions.**

 Again, the actual code you need to run is as easy as: